5 Safe Balance Exercises for Seniors Who Use a Walker

 If you’re concerned that the walker could roll forward, position it against a wall, couch, or similarly strong barrier to keep it from moving.

-In addition, place a sturdy, non-slip chair directly behind your older adult in case they get tired or lose their balance and suddenly need to sit (as seen in video, 1 min 10 sec).
+In addition, place a sturdy, non-slip chair directly behind your older adult in case they get tired or lose their balance and need to sit suddenly (as seen in the video, 1 min 10 sec).

 Exercise 1 (1:22 in video)